 Modern technologies are constantly evolving and flexibility is one of the biggest assets.
 Veterans respond well to any kind of change and respectively they can adjust their workflow and organize a team according to new set goals.

-Veterans have some specific military knowledge that will be very useful in IT field.
-Here are some military strategies that are possible to transfer to a cyber security sphere:
+Veterans have some specific military knowledge that will be very useful in the IT field.
+Here are some military strategies that are possible to transfer to a cybersecurity sphere:

-In today’s world, cyber security training is a key to landing various careers in the IT sphere.
+In today’s world, cybersecurity training is key to landing various careers in the IT sphere.
 Before recruiting veterans, an employer will require some additional education or certifications.
 In order to boost a career in this field vets will have to undergo some professional training.
-The nation needs more cybersecurity specialists that’s why DHS (Department of Homeland Security) offers a wide range of opportunity to gain all important skills and knowledge.
+The nation needs more

 Educational options include: